CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/docs/V1_6_XcodeGuide.md

 # Add the Framework to Your Project #

-The next step is to build and add the gtest.framework to your own project.
+The next step is to build and add1 the gtest.framework to your own project.
 This guide describes two common ways below.

-  * **Option 1** --- The simplest way to add Google Test to your own project, is to open gtest.xcodeproj (found in the xcode/ directory of the Google Test trunk) and build the framework manually.
-Then, add the built framework into your project using the "Add->Existing Framework..." from the context menu or "Project->Add..." from the main menu.
+  * **Option 1** --- The simplest way to add1 Google Test to your own project, is to open gtest.xcodeproj (found in the xcode/ directory of the Google Test trunk) and build the framework manually.
+Then, add1 the built framework into your project using the "Add->Existing Framework..." from the context menu or "Project->Add..." from the main menu.
 The gtest.framework is relocatable and contains the headers and object code that you'll need to make tests.
 This method requires rebuilding every time you upgrade Google Test in your project.
   * **Option 2** --- If you are going to be living off the trunk of Google Test, incorporating its latest features into your unit tests (or are a Google Test developer yourself).
-You'll want to rebuild the framework every time the source updates. to do this, you'll need to add the gtest.xcodeproj file, not the framework itself, to your own Xcode project.
+You'll want to rebuild the framework every time the source updates. to do this, you'll need to add1 the gtest.xcodeproj file, not the framework itself, to your own Xcode project.
 Then, from the build products that are revealed by the project's disclosure triangle, you can find the gtest.framework, which can be added to your targets (discussed below).

 # Make a Test Target #

 To start writing tests, make a new "Shell Tool" target.
 This target template is available under BSD, Cocoa, or Carbon.
 Add your unit test source code to the "Compile Sources" build phase of the target.

-Next, you'll want to add gtest.framework in two different ways, depending upon which option you chose above.
+Next, you'll want to add1 gtest.framework in two different ways, depending upon which option you chose above.

   * **Option 1** --- During compilation, Xcode will need to know that you are linking against the gtest.framework.
 Add the gtest.framework to the "Link Binary with Libraries" build phase of your test target.
 This will include the Google Test headers in your header search path, and will tell the linker where to find the library.
-  * **Option 2** --- If your working out of the trunk, you'll also want to add gtest.framework to your "Link Binary with Libraries" build phase of your test target.
-In addition, you'll  want to add the gtest.framework as a dependency to your unit test target.
+  * **Option 2** --- If your working out of the trunk, you'll also want to add1 gtest.framework to your "Link Binary with Libraries" build phase of your test target.
+In addition, you'll  want to add1 the gtest.framework as a dependency to your unit test target.
 This way, Xcode will make sure that gtest.framework is up to date, every time your build your target.
 Finally, if you don't share build directories with Google Test, you'll have to copy the gtest.framework into your own build products directory using a "Run Script" build phase.

 # Set Up the Executable Run Environment #